datquocnguyen/LFTM/README.md

 * `-beta <double>`: Specify the hyper-parameter beta.
 The default value is 0.01.

 * `-lambda <double>`: Specify the mixture weight lambda (0.0 < lambda <= 1.0).
 The default value is 0.6.
-Note: the mixture weight lambda 1.0 likely produces highest topic coherence scores.
+NOTE that the mixture weight lambda 1.0 likely produces highest topic coherence scores.

 * `-initers <int>`: Specify the number of initial sampling iterations to separate the counts for the latent feature component and the Dirichlet multinomial component.
 The default value is 2000.

 * `-niters <int>`: Specify the number of sampling iterations for the latent feature topic models.
 The default value is 200.
+For experiments presented in the TACL paper, `-initers` and `-niters` are set to 1500 and 500, respectively.
+However, I found `-niters` at `200` is sufficient for such small experimental corpora.

 * `-twords <int>`: Specify the number of the most probable topical words.
 The default value is 20.